solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

-**Azure PowerShell** and the **Azure CLI** (for Bash shell users) are useful for automating tasks that cannot be performed in the Azure Portal.
+**Azure PowerShell** and the **Azure CLI** (for Bash shell users) are useful for automating tasks that cannot be performed in the Azure portal.
 Both of these tools follow an *imperative* approach, meaning that users must explicitly script the creation of resources in the correct order.